section-engineering-education/engineering-education/content/articles/how-to-load-and-query-a-csv-file-created-with-python-in-ibm-db2-database/index.md

 Now you have loaded your CSV file into Db2 database you can now run some SQL queries on it.

-### Running SQL queries with your CSV  data in the db2 database.
+### Running SQL queries with your CSV  data in your db2 database.
 To run your SQL queries in your Db2 database you will need to go to the `Run SQL` icon in the menu bar section at the top left corner of your screen.

 ![democsvfile](ibm-demo24.jpg)